 1.2 Recipient or categories of recipients of personal data

-If, as part of our data processing, we disclose, transfer data or otherwise provide access to data to other persons and companies, such as web hosts, order processors or third parties, we do so legally (for example, if the transfer of data to third parties in accordance with Article 6, Chapter 1, paragraph b of the DS-GVO (General Data Protection Regulation) is necessary to fulfill contract terms), if the data subjects have expressed their consent to this or it is provided for by a legal obligation.
+If, as part of our data processing, we disclose, transfer data or otherwise provide access to data to other persons and companies, such as web hosts, order processors or third parties, we do so legally (for example, if the transfer of data to third parties in accordance with Article 6 of Chapter 1, paragraph b DS-GVO (General Data Protection Regulation) is necessary to fulfill the terms of a contract), if data subjects have expressed their consent to this or it is provided for by a legal obligation.

 1.3 Duration of personal data storage

 The criterion for the duration of storage of personal data is the corresponding statutory retention period.
-After this period, we delete relevant data if they are no longer required for target achievements, as well as contract fulfillment or preparation.
+After this period, we delete the relevant data if they are no longer required to achieve a goal, fulfill or prepare contracts.

 1.4 Transfer to third countries

-If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or do so as part of the use of third-party services or disclosure or transfer of information to third parties, then the only reason for doing so is fulfillment of our (preliminary) contractual obligations, based on your consent, on a legal obligation or our legitimate interests.
-Provided that there are no legal or contractual obstacles, we process or allow data processing in a third country only if there are special conditions in accordance with Article 44 and the following provisions of the DS-GVO (General Data Protection Regulation), i.e. processing is carried out, for example, on the basis of special guarantees, such as an officially recognized conclusion on compliance of the level of confidentiality with EU standards, or compliance with officially recognized special contractual obligations (so-called "standard contractual provisions").
+If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or we do so as part of the use of third-party services, or there is a disclosure or transfer of information to third parties, then this can only take place if required to fulfill our (preliminary) contractual obligations, on the basis of your consent, on the basis of a legal obligation or on the basis of our legitimate interests.
+Provided that there are no legal or contractual obstacles, we process or allow the processing of data in a third country only if there are special conditions in accordance with Article 44 et seq. articles of DS-GVO (General Data Protection Regulation), that is, processing is carried out, for example, on the basis of special guarantees, such as an officially recognized conclusion on the compliance of the level of confidentiality with EU standards, or compliance with officially recognized special contractual obligations (so-called "standard contractual provisions").

 2.1 Log Files

-- -date and time of data call (timestamp);
+- date and time of data call (time tag);

-- -name of the activated file and the amount of data transmitted (requested URL, including the Query string, size in bytes);
+- the name of the called file and the amount of data transmitted (the requested URL, including the Query string, size in bytes);

-When using these general data and information, we do not make any conclusions about the data subject.
-Personal evaluation or evaluation of personal data for marketing purposes or for the formation of a profile is not carried out.
-The IP address is not saved in connection therewith.
+When using this general data and information, we do not draw any conclusions about the data subject.
+Personal evaluation or evaluation of personal data for marketing purposes or for the formation of a profile are not carried out.
+The IP address is not saved in connection thereof.

-The legal basis for temporary data storage is Article 6, Chapter 1, paragraph f of the DS-GVO (General Data Protection Regulation).
-Data collection enabling access to the site and the storage of data in registration files are absolutely necessary for smooth operation of our website.
-Therefore, no objections can be raised on the part of the data subject.
+The legal basis for temporary data storage is Article 6, Chapter 1, paragraph f of DS-GVO (General Data Protection Regulation).
+The collection of data to enable the use of the site and the storage of data in the registration files are absolutely necessary for smooth operation of our website.
+Therefore, no objections can be filed on the part of the data subject.

-We collect log data accumulated during operation of our company's communication equipment and automatically analyze it if it is necessary to detect, trace or eliminate failures or errors in communication devices or to protect against attacks on our information engineering, or to detect and protect against malware.
+We collect log data accumulated during the operation of our company's communication equipment and automatically analyze it if necessary to detect, localize or eliminate failures or errors in communication devices or to protect against attacks on our information technology or to detect and protect against malware.

-The hosting services we use are designed to provide the following services: infrastructure and platform support services, computing capabilities, disk space and database services, security services, as well as maintenance services that we use to operate our website.
+The hosting services we use are designed to provide the following services: infrastructure and platform support services, computing capabilities, disk space and database services, security services and also maintenance services that we use to operate our website.

-At the same time, we or our third-party service provider process credentials, contact data, content data, contract data, usage data, metadata and communication data of users of our website based on our legitimate interests in effective and reliable provision of this Internet service platform in accordance with Article 6, Chapter 1, paragraph f of the DS-GVO (General Data Protection Regulation) in combination with Article 28 of the DS-GVO (conclusion of contracts for data processing by third-party service providers).
+At the same time, we or our third-party service provider process credentials, contact data, content data, contract data, usage data, metadata and communication data of users of our website based on our legitimate interests in the effective and reliable provision of this Internet service platform in accordance with Article 6, Chapter 1, Clause f of DS-GVO (General Data Protection Regulation) together with Article 28 DS-GVO (conclusion of contracts for data processing by third-party service providers).

 3.1 Establishing communication by e-mail